A bit about me

-Heritage and Electoral Reform sits within the Department of Housing, Local Government and Heritage and I work closely with my colleagues Minister for Housing Darragh O'Brien T.D. and Minister of State with responsibility for Local Government and Planning, Peter Burke T.D. on matters of shared interest, including the Towns Centres First policy and Marine Protected Areas.
+Nature, Heritage and Electoral Reform sits within the Department of Housing, Local Government and Heritage and I work closely with my colleagues Minister for Housing Darragh O'Brien T.D. and Minister of State with responsibility for Local Government and Planning, Kieran O'Donnell T.D. on matters of shared interest, including the Towns Centres First policy.

 The bodies, agencies and organisations under my Ministerial brief include:

 One of a family of ten children, I have happy memories of my early years growing up within the walls of James Stephens Military Barracks and have lived in Kilkenny City for most of my life.
 I am married to Jennie, an outdoor pre-school educator and community worker with minority groups, and father to our four wonderful children - Colm (20), Tristan (19), Stephen (11) and Kitty (9).

 I was an elected member of Kilkenny County Council from 2004 to 2020 and a member of Kilkenny Borough Council from 2004 until it was abolished in 2014.
 I served as Mayor of Kilkenny from 2009 to 2010, driving an ambitious policy-led agenda.